 - Notional SEN funding: This is an identified figure within the pupil-led funding that each school receives annually.
-This element of funding is used to fund the special educational provision for children with school-based SEN and a proportion (£6,000) of funding for children with statements or EHC plans.
+This element of funding is used to fund the special educational provision for children with school-based SEN and a proportion (£6,000) of funding for children with EHC Plans.

 - ‘Top up’ funding for individual pupils: This funding comes from the Local Authority, as and when required, and on the basis of the child’s assessed needs.
-It is usually used to fund support for children with a Statement of SEN or EHC plan.
+It is usually used to fund support for children with EHC Plan.
 The expectation is that a mainstream school must provide an additional £6,000 of support for each individual child with SEN before they can access top up funding.

 how ARE THE SCHOOL'S RESOURCES ALLOCATED AND MATCHED TO STUDENTS' SPECIAL EDUCATIONAL NEEDS?